SchweitzerGAO/ML_DL_Resource/DeepLearning/Mu Li/note.md

                  first_block=False):
     blk = []
     for i in range(num_residuals):
-        # half the input if it is the first residual block vut not the
+        # half the input if it is the first residual block but not the
         # first ResNet block
         if i == 0 and not first_block:
             blk.append(Residual(input_channels, num_channels,